-After completing the listening comprehension portion of this activity provide students a copy of student activity sheet C. Point out to students the features of script text to indicate which character is talking.
+After completing the listening comprehension portion of this activity, provide students a copy of Student Activity Sheet C. Point out the features of script text that indicate which character is talking.
 Remind students that this is a dialogue between characters.

-Allow students time to complete activity sheet C.
+Allow students time to complete Student Activity Sheet C.

 Display the script using the immersive reader, highlight the nouns in the script.
-Students should self check their work to determine if they correctly named two nouns.
-Repeat the process for verbs and syllables.
+Students should self-check their work to determine if they correctly named two nouns.
+Repeat the process for verbs and adjectives.

-If time allows students may partner together and role play the script.
+If time allows, students may partner and role play the script.